crice0023/HW-1/README.md

 log_cases_by_top_countries.png

 This graph represents the log cases of the top 5 countries where COVID-19 was found to be the most prevalent.
+With the log cases R code we see results are close to identical with regards to the rise of reported cases.
+However, we see United States, India, Brazil, Japan, and Russia enter into the top 5 of the results.

 c. main findings where you include the three graphs and a sentence or two on their interpretation
 d. session info to help with reproducibility